sarakhalili/sarakhalili/README.md

 - 👋 Hi, I’m sara khaliliPicha
-- 👀 I’m interested in designing and developing "Intelligent Interactive Systems" in Healthcare systems.
+- 👀 I’m interested in designing and developing "Intelligent Interactive Solutions" in Healthcare systems.
 - 🌱 I’m currently working on "Chronic Pain Management" with a focus on Personalized Interactive Systems.
 - 💞️ I’m looking to collaborate on Mobile App Development projects using React Native and I'm deeply enthusiastic about learning more about AI.
 - 📫 How to reach me: sarahkhalili89@gmail.com